Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h4 id="node-aggregation">Node aggregation</h4>

 Node aggregation is an example of [graph coarsening](#coarsening).
 A coarsened graph consists of aggregated nodes.
-But this is not what we want to do, because in this way we will lose other nodes and edges that may need to be restored.
+But this is exactly not what we want to do, because in this way we will lose other nodes and edges that may need to be restored (shown) in future.
 It would be much better to still be able to reveal nodes and edges hidden within aggregated nodes.

 However, this can cause a problem in the Knowledge Graph Visual browser, because there are detailed queries that are used to display node details, and if we aggregate nodes, it will not be possible to display details of aggregated nodes because they will be auxiliary and will not exist in the database.
-The same can be said for expansion and preview requests.
+The same can be said for expansion and preview queries.
 Thus, we may lose all the functionality that the Knowledge Graph visual browser provides.

 To solve this problem, can use a trick: if the user clicks on the aggregated node, a browser will display the internals of that aggregated node.
 The Cambridge Intelligence call this approach as [combos](https://cambridge-intelligence.com/combos/).